Multiple Chancellors: Reforming the National Injunction

-In several recent high-profile cases, federal district judges have issued injunctions that apply across the nation, controlling the defendants’ behavior with respect to non-parties.
-This Article offers a new analysis of the scope of injunctions to restrain the enforcement of a federal statute, regulation, or order.
-It considers the consequences of the national injunction: more forum-shopping, worse judicial decision-making, a risk of conflicting injunctions, and tension with other doctrines of federal courts.
+In several recent high-profile cases, federal district judges have issued injunctions that apply across the nation, controlling the defendants’ behavior with respect to nonparties.
+This Article analyzes the scope of injunctions to restrain the enforcement of a federal statute, regulation, or order.
+This analysis shows the consequences of the national injunction: more forum shopping, worse judicial decisionmaking, a risk of conflicting injunctions, and tension with other doctrines and practices of the federal courts.

-This Article makes two further contributions.

-First, it shows that the national injunction is a recent development in the history of equity, traceable to the second half of the twentieth century.
-There was structural shift at the Founding from a single-chancellor model to a multiple-chancellor model, though the vulnerabilities in the latter did not became visible until the mid- to-late twentieth century, with changes in how judges thought about legal challenges and invalid laws.
-Only with those changes did the national injunction emerge.
+This Article shows that the national injunction is a recent development in the history of equity.
+There was a structural shift at the Founding from a single-chancellor model to a multiple-chancellor model, but the vulnerabilities in the latter did not become visible until the mid- to late twentieth century, when there were changes in how judges thought about legal challenges and invalid laws.
+Only with those changes — only in the second half of the twentieth century — did the national injunction emerge.

-Second, this Article proposes a single clear principle for the scope of injunctions against federal defendants.
+This Article proposes a single clear rule for the scope of injunctions against federal defendants.
 A federal court should give what might be called a “plaintiff-protective injunction,” enjoining the defendant’s conduct only with respect to the plaintiff.
 No matter how important the question and no matter how important the value of uniformity, a federal court should not award a national injunction.
-This principle is based on Article III’s grant of “the judicial Power,” which is a power to decide cases for parties; and on the practice of traditional equity.
+This rule is based on equitable principles and on the scope of the “judicial Power” granted by the Constitution of the United States.

 Suggested Citation: Suggested Citation